Nat-Arslan/nat-arslan.github.io/_posts/BlogObsidian/2022-08-29-Django-Webapp.md

   height: 400   # in pixels
   alt:
 ---
-# Simple Django App With Leaflet and PostGIS

 This is my first Django web app where I created an interactive map of earthquake data.
 In the clickable map you can display the location and magnitude information in the popups.